bodgewires/bodgewires.github.io/_posts/2015-12-25-iot-holiday-lights.md

 ---
+layout: post
 title:  "Project - The Internet Of Holiday Lights"
-excerpt: "Using Technology to connect our holiday lights to the Internet."
+description: "Using Technology to connect our holiday lights to the Internet."
-header:
-  image: /assets/images/iotholiday/splash.jpg
-  caption: "Connecting You Holidays to the Internet"

-image: /assets/images/iotholiday/splash.jpg
+image: assets/images/iotholiday/splash.jpg
+featured: true
+author: ipv1
 categories:
   - Project
 tags: